 Aoife is also a very keen oratorio singer, having performed in a whole host of concerts, including Bach’s Christmas Oratorio, St. John and Matthew Passions, Jauchzet Gott in allen Landen and Magnificat, Beethoven’s Mass in C, Choral Symphony (Royal Festival Hall with London Philharmonia under Esa-Pekka Salonen), Brahms’ Deutches Requiem (St. Martin in the Fields), Carissimi’s Jepthe (St. John’s, Smith Square), Handel’s Messiah, Dixit Dominus, Laudate Pueri Dominum, and Saul (conducted by Laurence Cummings), Mozart’s Requiem, Coronation Mass and Exultate Jubilate, Orff’s Carmina Burana (Ulster Orchestra), Poulenc’s Gloria, Stravinsky’s Mass, Varese’s Nocturnal and Vivaldi’s Gloria.

-2018 engagements include role debuts as Vixen Sharpears in Janá?ek’s The Cunning little Vixen for WNO, Pamina for Cologne Opera, Idaspe in Vivaldi’s Bajazet for Irish National Opera, Donna Elvira (Don Giovanni) for Nevill Holt Opera/Ulster Touring Opera, Clorinda La Cenerentola for Welsh National Opera, Claire de Loone in Bernstein’s On The Town in Tokyo and Hyogo, Cherubino Le Nozze di Figaro for Irish National Opera, Susanna Le Nozze di Figaro for Nevill Holt Opera, together with concert performances in Magdeburg as a soloist with the RIAS Kammerchor, Mozart Requiem with the Ulster Orchestra, alongside engagements in Vienna and Bratislava.
+Recent and future engagements include role debuts as Vixen Sharpears in Janá?ek’s The Cunning little Vixen for WNO, Pamina for Cologne Opera, Idaspe in Vivaldi’s Bajazet for Irish National Opera, Donna Elvira (Don Giovanni) for Nevill Holt Opera/Ulster Touring Opera, Clorinda La Cenerentola both for Welsh National Opera, Claire de Loone in Bernstein’s On The Town in Tokyo and Hyogo, Cherubino Le Nozze di Figaro for Irish National Opera, Susanna Le Nozze di Figaro for Nevill Holt Opera, together with concert performances in Magdeburg as a soloist with the RIAS Kammerchor, Mozart Requiem with the Ulster Orchestra, alongside engagements in Vienna and Bratislava.